Fake, Counterfeit And Pirated Books On Amazon

 You could think that identifying sales of counterfeit books would be easy.
 If you publish a book on Amazon, surely Amazon could at least check for plagiarism when pirates copy your text.

-Is this why Amazon seems to be acting like an ostrich?
-And is burying its head in the sand when it comes to taking real action.
+Is this why Amazon seems to be acting like an ostrich and is burying its head in the sand when it comes to taking real action?

 How bad is the problem of counterfeit books?